Note: this document will print from your Web browser in an appropriately modified format (21 pages)

 Contrary to the impression many people have, there is nothing really special about iodine's tendency to sublime, which is shared by many molecular crystals including ice and naphthalene ("moth crystals".)
 The vapor pressure of iodine at room temperature is really quite small — only about 0.3 torr (40 Pa).The fact that solid iodine has a strong odor and is surrounded by a purple vapor in a closed container is mainly a consequence of its strong ability to absorb green light (this leaves blue and red which make purple) and the high sensitivity of our noses to its vapor. [image]

-We tend to think of the properties of substances as they exist under the conditions we encounter in everyday life, forgetting that most of the matter that makes up our world is situated inside the Earth, where pressures are orders of magnitude higher.
+We tend to think of the properties of substances as they exist under the conditions we encounter in everyday life, forgetting that most of the matter that makes up our world is situated inside the Earth, where pressures and temperatures are orders of magnitude higher.
 Geochemists and planetary scientists need to know about the phase behavior of substances at high temperatures and pressures in order to develop useful models to test their theories about the structure and evolution of the Earth and of the solar system.

 What ranges of temperatures and pressures are likely to be of interest — and more importantly, are experimentally accessible?